You dont have javascript enabled! Please enable it! Cayey, Puerto Rico Church Books 1776-1937 - Puerto Rican Genealogy Archives

 A walk down memory lane.

-I remember the day I sat down with my mom and aunt at the kitchen table, sipping on a “Cafe con Leche” on a hot summer day.
-It seems like it was just yesterday.
-I’m not sure what inspired the conversation, but I believe we were talking about my grandfather, and my mother mentioned that he had a brother that died as an infant.
-As I never knew about this, I asked many questions about my family.
-There was a piece of paper off the side table; I reached for it and asked my mom for a pen.
+I remember the day I sat down with my mom and aunt at the kitchen table, sipping on a “Café con Leche” on a hot summer day.
+It feels like it was just yesterday.
+I’m unsure what sparked the conversation, but we began discussing my grandfather.
+My mother mentioned that he had a brother who died as an infant, which was news to me.
+Curious, I asked many questions about our family history.
+I grabbed a piece of paper from the side table and asked my mom for a pen.
 I wrote down my name, my parents’ names, and their parents’ names.
-Then I looked at her and asked who my great-grandparents were.
+Then I looked up and asked her who my great-grandparents were.

-One pot of coffee later resulted in a three-generation family tree staring back at me.
-I decided I needed to find out who my ancestors were.
-How long have they lived in Puerto Rico, and most importantly, what country did they immigrate from?
-The genealogy bug bit me.
-This began my journey that started over thirty-five years ago.
-And as we all know, genealogy never stops; it never ends!
+One pot of coffee later, a three-generation family tree stared back at me.
+That’s when I knew I needed to learn more about my ancestors.
+How long had they lived in Puerto Rico, and from which country had they migrated?
+I was bitten by the genealogy bug, marking the start of a journey that began over thirty-five years ago.
+As we all know, genealogy never stops; it never ends!

 My connection to Cayey

-Pedro Avila, Cayey, this is my parent’s hometown.
+Pedro Avila, Cayey, is my parents’ hometown.
 My dad left when he was seventeen, and my mom was twelve.
-Assuming that Cayey was the origin of my roots, I was wrong.
-But maybe not.
-Here is the reason why.
-My grandparents were from Barros (Orocovis, Puerto Rico), and my great-grandparents moved to Pedro Avila, Cayey, based on paper trails left behind, in 1929.
-The more I researched, the more I discovered.
-Going further back, my ancestors resided in Barranquitas, Aibonito, and Guayama.
-Coamo was the third-largest settlement established in the 16th century.
-That means my ancestors are from Coamo, Puerto Rico, initially.
-They were always there; the borders just changed.
+I initially assumed Cayey was the origin of my roots, but I was both right and wrong.
+Here’s why: my grandparents were from Barros (Orocovis, Puerto Rico), and my great-grandparents moved to Pedro Avila, Cayey, in 1929, as the paper trails show.
+The deeper I delved into my research, the more I discovered.
+Going further back, my ancestors lived in Barranquitas, Aibonito, and Guayama.
+Coamo, one of the largest settlements established in the 16th century, was the initial home of my ancestors.
+They were always in Puerto Rico; it was just the borders that changed.

-It turns out my ancestors were part of the original founding members of Cayey, Barranquitas, Aibonito, Guayama, and Coamo!
-I descend from some of the oldest surnames on the island; Aponte, Alvarado, Bonilla, Colon, Berrios, and Torres, to name a few.
+It turns out my ancestors were among the original founding members of Cayey, Barranquitas, Aibonito, Guayama, and Coamo!
+I descend from some of the oldest surnames on the island: Aponte, Alvarado, Bonilla, Colon, Berrios, and Torres, to name a few.
 My 5th great-grandfather, Don Antonio Aponte Ramos, played a significant role in establishing Barranquitas, Puerto Rico.
-And my Aponte ancestors were part of the founders of Cayey, Puerto Rico.
-What a fantastic discovery this was for me.
+Additionally, my Aponte ancestors were part of the founders of Cayey, Puerto Rico.
+Discovering this history was an incredible revelation for me.

 Our Ancestors left us a gift.

-I want to take this moment and thank the following people; Dr. Luis Rodríguez Medina, Dr. Norma Feliberti, doña Jennie Jiminez, Padre Antonio Pabon Oquendo, Dr. David Stark, Dr. José Colón Perez, David Cuesta, doña Teresa D. Sedgwick.
-Thank you for your guidance and support during this journey.
+I want to take this moment to thank the following individuals: Dr. Luis Rodríguez Medina, Dr. Norma Feliberti, Doña Jennie Jiminez, Padre Antonio Pabon Oquendo, Dr. David Stark, Dr. José Colón Perez, David Cuesta, and Doña Teresa D. Sedgwick.
+Thank you for your guidance and support throughout this journey.

-I continue to meet people who take the time to assist me now, and I want to thank them.
+I continue to meet people who generously take the time to assist me now, and I also want to thank them.
 They know who they are.
-They shared their knowledge, materials, and time, so I believe in paying it forward.
+Their willingness to share knowledge, materials, and time inspires me to pay it forward.

 Indexing Cayey’s records is a labor of love.

-Don Manuel Aponte Rexach is an individual I met a couple of years ago, and I am very grateful to have the opportunity to know him.
-We have never met in person, as he lives in Australia.
-Don Manuel is one of those individuals that saved me a great deal of time and energy when locating records in Cayey.
-When he comes across an Aponte, Bonilla, or another family line, he does not hesitate to send it my way.
-Most time, they turn out to be family members.
+Don Manuel Aponte Rexach is someone I met a couple of years ago, and I am incredibly grateful to know him.
+Although we have never met in person since he lives in Australia, Don Manuel has been a tremendous help in my genealogical research, especially with records from Cayey.
+Whenever he comes across an Aponte, Bonilla, or another related family line, he promptly shares it with me, and more often than not, they turn out to be relatives.

-Don Manuel dedicated his valuable time & energy to indexing the church books.
-He did a phenomenal job putting these PDFs together, and I now have the pleasure and opportunity (with his permission) to share his labor of love with all of you.
+Don Manuel has dedicated significant time and energy to indexing church books, excellently compiling these PDFs.
+With his permission, I now have the pleasure of sharing his labor of love with all of you.

-Please leave a comment thanking Don Manuel for sharing his documents with us.
-Also, let me know if you find any of your relatives and need help.
-Happy Hunting!
+Please leave a comment to thank Don Manuel for sharing his documents with us.
+Also, let me know if you find any of your relatives needing assistance.
+Happy hunting!

 Indexes